The Data We Forgot We Had: A Tagging System for Research Serendipity

 Data documentation Describe what data IS Omits what questions it answers

-FAIR principles Make data findable for others Omits findability for our future selves
+FAIR principles Make data findable for others Omits findability for the researcher’s future self

 Personal knowledge management Organize notes and ideas Excludes datasets